PTsolvers/GPU4GEO/posts/julia-hackathon-2022-news_3.md

 title = "Julia hackathon 2022 - GeoParams.jl, GeophysicalModelGenerator, MAGEMin.jl and PETSc.jl"
 date = Date(2022, 4, 11)
-reading_time = "2-minute read"
+reading_time = "4-minute read"

 tags = ["activities", "julia", "coding"]
 +++

 We held our first Hackathon on April 4-8 in Schwarzwald, focussing on a wide range of Julia topics.
 For some of us this was one of the first encounters with Julia, whereas others had some more experience with this.
-Invaluable was the advice of Valentin Churavy, who joined us from the MIT JuliaLab,
+Invaluable was the advice of Valentin Churavy, who joined us from the MIT JuliaLab.

 ## GeoParams.jl
 *Boris Kaus & Albert de Montserrat*